inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/204-qgis-plugin.rst

    :align: center

 10. Click :menuselection:`Bing Aerial layer`.
-A new layer called “Bing Aerial” will be added to the layers list, and the imagery will load in the map canvas.
+A new layer called “Bing Aerial” will be added to the Layers panel, and the imagery will load in the map canvas.
 If the layer is above your other layers, drag it to the bottom of the layers list.